-Following nearly seven election cycles I decided I create tangible solutions for those looking to their elected officials for leadership.
-So I serve as a legislative aide for the Virginia House of Delegates where I helped craft groundbreaking legislation such as; the nation-wide Ashanti Alert, which notifies the public of critically missing adults, Medicaid expansion, affordable housing expansion, and providing our students with a safe learning environment.
+Following nearly seven election cycles I decided to create tangible solutions for those looking to their elected officials for leadership.
+I served as a legislative aide for the Virginia House of Delegates where I helped craft groundbreaking legislation such as; the nationwide Ashanti Alert, which notifies the public of critically missing adults, Medicaid expansion, affordable housing expansion, and providing our students with a safe learning environment.

 The residents of Virginia Beach, my community, have remained my motivation in every stage of my life and serving in the House of Delegates would be an extension of this motivation.

 That is why I am running to represent 85th District in the Virginia House of Delegates.

 2019 is a thrilling year for Democrats in the Commonwealth—just one seat down in both the state Senate and the House of Delegates, the party is poised to take control of the General Assembly and turn Virginia into a trifecta for the Democrats.
 New, court-mandated district maps more fairly represent Democratic voters in Virginia, which means some Republican-held districts are now in play.
 And, these are all “Last Chance” races; the legislators elected in 2019 will be serving during the 2021 redistricting process.

 In 2017, Virginia was one of the first states to hold a general election during the Trump presidency, and the historic “blue wave” of Democrats who won office was widely considered a bellwether of the Trump “resistance” movement.
 Sister District supported 14 races in Virginia in 2017, and we are thrilled to return to the Commonwealth in 2019 and finish the job.